All Episodes

 It's not too late.

-It's not it is not too soon.
+It is not too soon.

 It is, if anything, too late.

-But the time is right.
+But time is right.

-Uh we've got the interview coming up soon in the next three or four weeks when the issue comes out.
+We've got the interview coming up soon in the next three or four weeks when the issue comes out.

 Nobody noticed those men in those airplanes that day.

-Nobody looked at them and thought you look suspicious.
+Nobody looked at them and thought, you look suspicious.

 Exactly.